Kenzo2160/Knz-Shader-Android/README.md

 # Knz-Shaders
-Shaders that only support mobiles Awesome shadows and reflection
+Shaders that only support mobiles Awesome shadows